thomas-haslwanter/statsintro_python/ISP/Readme.md

 ![Logo](Logo.jpg)

-The Python sample scripts can be found in the folder *Code-Quantlets*, and provide examples of:
+The Python sample scripts can be found in the folder *Code_Quantlets*, and provide examples of:

 - How to visualize statistical data sets.